Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 Oktober 2025 00.25.50 UTC
+- WIB: Kamis, 9 Oktober 2025 01.39.00 UTC
-- WITA: Kamis, 9 Oktober 2025 01.25.50 UTC
+- WITA: Kamis, 9 Oktober 2025 02.39.00 UTC
-- WIT: Kamis, 9 Oktober 2025 02.25.50 UTC
+- WIT: Kamis, 9 Oktober 2025 03.39.00 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: technology
+Kategori: success